 - Frequently asked questions and clearly written responses.

 - Rollover and transfer rules for retirement accounts.

 - IRA Beneficiary distribution options.

-Estate and income tax planning are more important than ever, especially under the Secure Act, when advising a client that has substantial retirement type assets.
-The manual covers many of the rules that you need to know under the Secure Act for the client that has retirement assets.
+Estate and income tax planning are more important than ever, especially under the Secure Act, when advising a client that has substantial retirement-type assets.
+The manual covers many of the rules you need to know under the Secure Act for the client with retirement assets.
 IRS Compliance is now a major issue in retirement distribution planning for IRA owners and IRA beneficiaries.

 The ticking time bomb is the provision that radically modifies the required minimum distribution (RMD) rules for Inherited IRAs and retirement accounts.
 Subject to some exceptions, an Inherited IRA or retirement plan will have to be distributed and taxed within 10 years of the original owner’s death.
 This forced income tax acceleration will decimate the savings and undermine the long-term financial plans of many hard-working retirement plan owners and their families.

 Written for those studying or practicing estate planning in the state of Maryland as well as students preparing for the Uniform Bar Exam, the second edition of Fundamentals of Estate Planning (Maryland) provides a unique opportunity to bring the practical aspect of trusts and estates into the classroom by explaining concepts in a real-life manner.
 The text provides practical problems and illustrations with suggested responses that explain the material at a sophisticated, yet accessible, level.
 The book addresses Maryland, Uniform Probate Code, and Federal statutes.
 The second edition is fully up-to-date on recent legislation, including the Tax Cuts and Jobs Act and the Trust Act.